rafaelcp/smbdataset/README.md

 ## Features
 - 256x240 8bit indexed PNG images with RAM snapshot into metadata
-- 256 actions (all possible NES controler input combinations, including START and SELECT), stored as an integer on each PNG metadata
+- 256 actions (all possible NES controler input combinations, including START and SELECT), stored as an integer on each PNG metadata and in its own filename
 - 737,134 frames
 - 32 levels (normal mode)
 - 141 wins + 139 failures = 280 episodes